ryan-tao-ic/ece1724_react_project/README.md

 ### Calendar Integration

 1. **Syncing with Calendar**
-   - Click "Add to Calendar" on event page
+   - Click "Add to Calendar" on the event page
    - Confirm event details
    - Save to calendar